 Upcoming / Outlook

-Almaden will continue with its 5,000-meter exploration drill program at El Cobre and Goldgroup will continue with its planned 30,000-meter exploration drill program at the Caballo Blanco project.
+Almaden has planned a 5,000-meter exploration drill program at El Cobre and Goldgroup will is expected to continue with its planned 30,000-meter exploration drill program at the Caballo Blanco project.
 Results are expected in 2012.